-According to the Registration Statement, the Trust, on behalf of the Fund, will file with the National Futures Association a notice claiming an exclusion from the definition of the term "commodity pool operator" ("CPO") under the Commodity Exchange Act,44 as amended, and the rules of the Commodity Futures Trading Commission ("CFTC") promulgated thereunder, with respect to the Fund's operation.
-Accordingly, neither the Fund nor its Manager will be subject to registration or regulation as a commodity pool or a CPO.
+According to the Registration Statement, the Trust, on behalf of the Funds, has filed with the National Futures Association a notice claiming an exclusion from the definition of the term "commodity pool operator" ("CPO") under the Commodity Exchange Act, as amended, and the rules of the Commodity Futures Trading Commission ("CFTC") promulgated thereunder, with respect to the Funds' operation.
+Accordingly, neither the Funds nor their Manager is subject to registration or regulation as a commodity pool or a CPO.
 However, the CFTC has adopted certain rule amendments that significantly affect the continued availability of this exclusion, and may subject advisers to funds to regulation by the CFTC.
-The Manager currently does not expect to register as a CPO of the Fund.
-However, there is no certainty that the Fund or its Sub-Advisers will be able to rely on an exclusion in the future as the Fund's investments change over time.
-The Fund may determine not to use investment strategies that trigger additional CFTC regulation or may determine to operate subject to CFTC regulation, if applicable.
+Neither the Manager nor any of the Sub-Advisers currently expects to register as a CPO of the Funds.
+However, there is no certainty that a fund or its adviser will be able to rely on an exclusion in the future as the fund's investments change over time.
+A fund may determine not to use investment strategies that trigger additional CFTC regulation or may determine to operate subject to CFTC regulation, if applicable.
+If the Fund or FMR operates subject to CFTC regulation, it may incur additional expenses.

-Any foreign equity securities in which the Fund may invest will be limited to securities that trade in markets that are members of the Intermarket Surveillance Group ("ISG"), which includes all U.S. national securities exchanges and certain foreign exchanges, or are parties to a comprehensive surveillance sharing agreement with the Exchange.45
+Any foreign equity securities in which a Fund may invest will be limited to securities that trade in markets that are members of ISG, which includes all U.S. national securities exchanges and certain foreign exchanges, or are parties to a comprehensive surveillance sharing agreement with the Exchange.

-According to the Registration Statement, the Fund intends to qualify annually and to elect to be treated as a regulated investment company ("RIC") under the Internal Revenue Code.46
+According to the Registration Statement, each Fund intends to qualify annually and to elect to be treated as a regulated investment company ("RIC") under the Internal Revenue Code.
 Net Asset Value

-According to the Registration Statement, the Fund's net asset value ("NAV") will be the value of a single Share.
-The NAV of the Fund will be computed by adding the value of the Fund's investments, cash, and other assets, subtracting its liabilities, and dividing the result by the number of Shares outstanding.
+According to the Registration Statement, each Fund's net asset value ("NAV") will be the value of a single Share.
+The NAV of a Fund will be computed by adding the value of the Fund's investments, cash, and other assets, subtracting its liabilities, and dividing the result by the number of Shares outstanding.

-The value of the Fund's Shares bought and sold in the secondary market will be driven by market price.
+The value of a Fund's Shares bought and sold in the secondary market will be driven by market price.
 The price of these Shares, like the price of all traded securities, will be subject to factors such as supply and demand, as well as the current value of the portfolio securities held by the Fund.
 Secondary market Shares, available for purchase or sale on an intraday basis, do not have a fixed relationship either to the previous day's NAV or to the current day's NAV.
 Prices in the secondary market, therefore, may be below, at, or above the most recently calculated NAV of such Shares.

-According to the Registration Statement, the Fund's Board of Trustees has delegated day-to-day valuation oversight responsibilities to FMR.
+According to the Registration Statement, the Board of Trustees has delegated day-to-day valuation oversight responsibilities to FMR.
 FMR has established the FMR Fair Value Committee ("FMR Committee") to fulfill these oversight responsibilities.

-Generally, portfolio securities and assets held by the Fund will be valued as follows:
+Generally, portfolio securities and assets held by a Fund will be valued as follows: